Hallelujah78/crossword-app/MentalModel.md

     - When the clues have been fetched from OpenAI, the user may give their puzzle a name and save it (local storage)
 - The Solve route
     - Here the user can
-        - create a new puzzle with the click of a button
+        - create a new puzzle (clues and answers) with the click of a button
-        - load a saved puzzle from local storage
+        - load a saved puzzle (created earlier) from local storage
     - Once a puzzle has been created or loaded the clues are displayed to the user
     - user can fill in letters on the crossword grid
     - there are buttons to check, reveal and clear individual answers